skills/communicate-using-markdown/.github/steps/2-make-a-task-list.md

 ### Task List

-A task list is extends the unordered list to use check boxes.
+A task list extends the unordered list to use check boxes.
 Add empty brackets `[ ]` for incomplete tasks and filled brackets `[x]` for complete tasks.
 Note: The empty required space for empty brackets.

 ```md